Burn1n9m4n/brainstation_capstone/README.md

 ### The Data
 The data that is being used within this project will have to be created in order to train the model using actual music tracks.
-In order to get a large enough set of music tracks, the Spotify Kaggle dataset [1] provides a robust list to start with.
+In order to get a large enough set of music tracks, the Spotify Kaggle dataset [2] provides a robust list to start with.
 The dataset contains
 232,725 rows with each row representing a single musical track.
 Each track has several different features including `duration`, `acousticness`, `danceability`, `energy` and so on.
-However, these fields are, at least presently, not of interest to this project.
-For this project, the main focus is using the `track_id` feature as a means of uniquely identifying and downloading a large enough sample set to train a
+However, these fields are, at least presently, not of interest to this project with respect to model training.
+For this project, the main focus is using the `track_id` feature as a means of uniquely identifying and downloading a large enough sample set to train models (one of which is a CNN).
-CNN.
 Each of these track IDs is concatenated with a base Spotify URL to provide a URL to the `spotify_dl` package, which is a command line tool that can be run via python and executed in bash to download tracks.
 Looping through the IDs automates this process.
-Eventually, these MP3s will be vectorized into n-dimensional vectors, collated into a singular dataset, and used to train the CNN model.
+Eventually, these MP3s will be vectorized into n-dimensional vectors, collated into a singular dataset, and used to train recommendation models.

 ### Project Flowchart

 ![Project Flowchart](https://github.com/Burn1n9m4n/brainstation_capstone/blob/598bbe84fba204d2490cb904db80194c0761d129/reports/images/20230905_project_flow.drawio.png)

-The general code flow for this project is as follows.
-Note that this is not final and is subject to change.
+The general code flow follows the diagram shown above.
+Further details are described below:
 1. Ingest Kaggle data
 2. Randommally sample 30,000 track_ids from dataset
 3. Set while loop with limit of 12,000 and feed each track_id into `spotify_dl` to download audio as `.mp3`